eaglestone/ks3-computing/README.md

 Comparing the above statements to the previous National Curriculum levels and, specifically, the Assessing Pupil Progress guidance, it appears as though the Grade C descriptors align closest with level 7; Grade F looks as though it aligns to the level 4 to 5 crossover; and Grade A is Exceptional Performance.

+Hence, I will benchmark the Yearly Teaching Objectives for Year 7 against the Grade F criteria and aspire to the Grade C criteria by the end of Year 9.
 ## Assessment

 At the time of writing, we are still waiting for guidance and clarification on assessment and measures of progression.
 This section is likely to change in due course.